movieSuccess/moviesuccess.github.io/index.md

 <img src="assets/img/topic_distribution.png" width=1500px class="center"/>

 What is even more important is to look at the revenue of film per topic.
 This is really interesting!
 While some patterns can be seen in the next graph, we ran a regression using all topics to see their impact on the revenue and the results are exciting!
-With P-values of zero, we have that Adventure with Creatures, War and Action and Medieval Fantasy are the most profitable topics.
+With p-values of zero, we have that Adventure with Creatures, War and Action and Medieval Fantasy are the most profitable topics.
 While Life and Love Story and Family Bonds are definitely not the best topics to choose if you want to make money.

 <img src="assets/img/revenue_per_theme.png" width=500px class="center"/>